nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix E : Product Survey

-#### TodoList
+#### Todoist

-> Pros
+> Pros <br>
-Access task everywhere (on mobile, web browser) Collaborate on shared task (in real-time)
-Powerful recurring dates (Create repeating due dates)
+Todoist can access task everywhere (on mobile, web browser), can collaborate on shared task in real-time and has powerful recurring dates by creating repeating due dates. <br>

-> Cons
+Cons<br>

-A few important features not available to free users. (at $29-per-year Premium level) Its search function is limited in the free plan
-It doesn’t have a backup option for free users
+However, a few important features not available to free users.
+For instance, its search function is limited in the free plan and it does not have a backup option for free users.
+Premium level is available at $29-per-year.

 #### Google calendar

-> Pros
+> Pros <br>

-Multiple calendars
-Schedule meeting using “Suggested Time” or “Find a Time” Share your calendar with others
+Google calendar supports multiple calendars for a single user, can schedule meeting using keyword like “Suggested Time” or “Find a Time” and can share calendar with others.

-> Cons
+Cons <br>
-Must sign up for the service
-Offline version only for viewing
-Cannot categorize calendar events based on “event type”
+However, user must sign up for the service, offline version is available for viewing only and it cannot categorize calendar events based on “event type”.